Feminism: 19th and early 20th centuries

-In Germany, feminists like Clara Zetkin was very interested in women's politics, including the fight for equal opportunities and women's suffrage, through socialism.
+In Germany, feminists like Clara Zetkin were very interested in women's politics, including the fight for equal opportunities and women's suffrage, through socialism.
 She helped to develop the social-democratic women's movement in Germany.
 From 1891 to 1917, she edited the SPD women's newspaper Die Gleichheit (Equality).
 In 1907 she became the leader of the newly founded "Women's Office" at the SPD.
 She also contributed to International Women's Day (IWD).

 During the late Qing period and reform movements such as the Hundred Days' Reform, Chinese feminists called for women's liberation from traditional roles and Neo-Confucian gender segregation.
 Later, the Chinese Communist Party created projects aimed at integrating women into the workforce, and claimed that the revolution had successfully achieved women's liberation.

 According to Nawar al-Hassan Golley, Arab feminism was closely connected with Arab nationalism.
 In 1899, Qasim Amin, considered the "father" of Arab feminism, wrote The Liberation of Women, which argued for legal and social reforms for women.
 He drew links between women's position in Egyptian society and nationalism, leading to the development of Cairo University and the National Movement.
 In 1923 Hoda Shaarawi founded the Egyptian Feminist Union, became its president and a symbol of the Arab women's rights movement.

 The Iranian Constitutional Revolution in 1905 triggered the Iranian women's movement, which aimed to achieve women's equality in education, marriage, careers, and legal rights.
 However, during the Iranian revolution of 1979, many of the rights that women had gained from the women's movement were systematically abolished, such as the Family Protection Law.

 Mid-20th century

-By the mid-20th century, women still lacked significant rights.
+In the mid-20th century, women continued to lack significant rights.
 In France, women obtained the right to vote only with the Provisional Government of the French Republic of 21 April 1944.
 The Consultative Assembly of Algiers of 1944 proposed on 24 March 1944 to grant eligibility to women but following an amendment by Fernard Grenier, they were given full citizenship, including the right to vote.
 Grenier's proposition was adopted 51 to 16.
 In May 1947, following the November 1946 elections, the sociologist Robert Verdier minimized the "gender gap", stating in Le Populaire that women had not voted in a consistent way, dividing themselves, as men, according to social classes.
 During the baby boom period, feminism waned in importance.
 Wars (both World War I and World War II) had seen the provisional emancipation of some women, but post-war periods signalled the return to conservative roles.

 In Switzerland, women gained the right to vote in federal elections in 1971; but in the canton of Appenzell Innerrhoden women obtained the right to vote on local issues only in 1991, when the canton was forced to do so by the Federal Supreme Court of Switzerland.
 In Liechtenstein, women were given the right to vote by the women's suffrage referendum of 1984.
 Three prior referendums held in 1968, 1971 and 1973 had failed to secure women's right to vote.